tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Harshi7016/index.md

 #### \*Chrome Extensions for Front-end Devs\*\*

-The blog was mainly focussed on my daily usage of chrome extensions and how it helps front end developer in general.
+The blog was mainly focussed on a few chrome extensions which I like the most and how it helps front end developer in general.
 The empasis is mainly on few important extensions such as ColorPick Eyedropper,JSON Viewer, WhatFont, Wappalyzer, LightHouse etc.,

 **Visit**--[Chrome Extensions for Front-end Devs](https://medium.com/@harshithece7016/chrome-extensions-for-front-end-devs-63f8a1b7a8a9)